absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 does however incur a significant amount of extra code and the code will become more complex and implicit, so it's probably only worth it if you are doing A LOT of accesses for each layer.

 Generally, hash maps have an alright performance.
-C#'s dictionary lookup performance will usually go down hill at around 30k entries though.
+The last time I examined a C# dictionary's lookup performance it would start to go down hill at around 30k entries though.
 This doesn't happen for arrays.
 You can read more about different hash table implementations [here][14].

 ## Graphs and Trees
 Now that we have dicked around with variations on a theme (that theme was arrays if you were in doubt), let's look at a different fundamental data structure.
 Graphs!
 Not the kind with the lines... wait these have lines too, uuuh, not the kind that has an x and a y axis, but the kind that has some circles with some arrows between them.
-"But wait!" you say, "The heading says 'Graphs and Trees'" you say, well, trees can be seen as a subset of graphs, while all graphs are not necessarily trees.
+"But wait!" you say, "The heading says 'Graphs and Trees'" you say, well, trees can be seen as a subset of graphs, while graphs are not necessarily trees.

 Graphs and trees are some of the absolutely fundamental data structures which you need to be acquainted with.
 Along with arrays, queues, stacks and hash tables, they are the fundamental